Deep Dive

 Unlike SEO scores, a GEO Score does not measure rankings or traffic.
 It measures citation readiness — how likely AI systems like ChatGPT, Claude, and Perplexity are to understand, trust, and reference your content.

-The GeoSource.ai platform calculates your GEO Score across up to 12 pillars, with the maximum score depending on your plan tier: Free (100 pts), Pro (135 pts), or Agency (175 pts).
+The GeoSource.ai platform calculates your GEO Score across up to 12 pillars, with the maximum score depending on your plan tier: Free (94 pts), Pro (129 pts), or Full (170 pts).
+Weights are calibrated based on our empirical citation study.

 GEO Score Pillars